SCHOLARSHIPS AND BURSARIES

 For Toni Onley Program

-Island Mountain Arts School of the Arts is pleased to announce scholarship opportunities for visual artists to the juried 2017 Toni Onley Artists’ Project for Professional and Emerging Artists.
-The 2017 program with Shary Boyle and Joseph Sanchez runs over nine days from Saturday, July 8 – Sunday, July 16, 2017 (with a day off in the middle).
+Island Mountain Arts School of the Arts is pleased to announce scholarship opportunities for visual artists to the juried 2019 Toni Onley Artists’ Project for Professional and Emerging Artists.
+The 2019 program runs over nine days from Saturday, July 6 – Sunday, July 14, 2019 (with a day off in the middle).
 Participants will be provided studio space and direct and peer group mentorship with daily one on one critiques with the mentor artists and peers.
 You do not need to specify which scholarship you are applying for, your eligibility will be determined by the jury.
 Only artists who commit to the full nine days will be considered for a scholarship.

 Sonia Cornwall Scholarship